-Heroism, harrowing escapes as fire destroys California town
+Wildfire destroys thousands of buildings in California town

 “It’s a very dangerous and very serious situation,” Butte County Sheriff Kory Honea said.
 “We’re working very hard to get people out.
 The message I want to get out is: If you can evacuate, you need to evacuate.”
 Several evacuation centers were set up in nearby towns.

-Residents described fleeing their homes and then getting stuck on gridlocked roads as flames approached, sparking explosions and toppling utility poles.
+Residents described fleeing their homes and getting stuck on gridlocked roads as flames approached, sparking explosions and toppling utility poles.

 “Things started exploding,” said resident Gina Oviedo.
 “People started getting out of their vehicles and running.”